thehomeworkclub/ModernDayPirates/memory-bank/activeContext.md

 # Active Development Context

 ## Current Focus
-We have successfully implemented a VR rifle system with physical reloading mechanics optimized for use with a gunstock.
+We have successfully implemented a comprehensive VR weapons system with physical reloading mechanics optimized for use with a gunstock.
 The system allows for realistic magazine removal and insertion using physical hand movements.
-Currently, two rifle models (M16A1 and AK-74) are implemented with proper magazines, muzzle flashes, and recoil animations.
+Seven different weapon models are now implemented with proper magazines, muzzle flashes, and recoil animations.

-Next goal: Expand the rifle system to include 5 additional rifle types using the same physical reloading framework.
+The completed weapon arsenal includes:
+1. M16A1 (Assault rifle - default)
+2. AK-74 (Assault rifle)
+3. SCAR-L (Tactical rifle with balanced stats)
+4. HK416 (High-precision rifle with better accuracy)
+5. MP5 (Submachine gun with faster fire rate but lower damage)
+6. Mosin Nagant (Bolt-action rifle with high damage but slow fire rate)
+7. Model 1897 (Shotgun with pellet spread and 2-shell magazine)

+Each weapon has unique handling characteristics, animations, and mechanics while maintaining a consistent reloading system.

 Key implementation details:
 - Base rifle functionality in BaseRifleGun.gd for inheritance